Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 ### User properties

-User properties help you understand your users at the time they performed some action within your app such as their device details, their preferences, or language.
+User properties are details like device details, user preferences, or language to help you understand your users at the time they performed an action in your app.

 Identify is for setting the user properties of a particular user without sending any event.
 The SDK supports the operations `set`, `setOnce`, `unset`, `add`, `append`, `prepend`, `preInsert`, `postInsert`, and `remove` on individual user properties.
-The operations are declared via a provided Identify interface.
-Multiple operations can be chained together in a single Identify object.
+Declare the operations via a provided Identify interface.
+You can chain together multiple operations in a single Identify object.
 The Identify object is then passed to the Amplitude client to send to the server.

 !!!note
-    If the Identify call is sent after the event, the results of operations will be visible immediately in the dashboard user’s profile area, but it will not appear in chart result until another event is sent after the Identify call.
-So the identify call only affects events going forward.
+    If the Identify call is sent after the event, the results of operations are visible immediately in the dashboard user’s profile area.
+However, they won't appear in chart results until another event is sent after the Identify call.
+The identify call only affects events going forward.
 More details [here](https://amplitude.zendesk.com/hc/en-us/articles/115002380567-User-Properties-Event-Properties#applying-user-properties-to-events).

-#### Setting a user property
+#### Set a user property

 The Identify object provides controls over setting user properties.
-An Identify object must first be instantiated, then Identify methods can be called on it, and finally the client will make a call with the Identify object.
+It works like this: first, instantiate an Identify object, then call Identify methods on it, and finally, the client can make a call with the Identify object.

 ```ts
 import { identify, Identify } from '@amplitude/analytics-browser';